We're Your Chimney and Fireplace Partner!

 Fireplace Repair?
 For Safety’s Sake, You Could Need a Fireplace Replacement

-The façade around the fireplace can be totally redesigned, as well.
+The façade around the fireplace can be completely redesigned, as well.
 Tile, stone or brick veneer, or composite wood are popular options.
 The hearth might be redone in limestone, tile, brick or stone.
 The mantle can be reworked to resemble steel or wood.

 Schedule a fireplace or chimney inspection with Butler Chimneys for your home near Myra, WI